Skip to main content

 Newer versions of Windows operating systems patch these vulnerabilities, but RDP is still not the most secure remote access option.

-Alternatives for Remote Desktop Protocol (RDP)
+Exploring Options Beyond Remote Desktop Protocol

-While a remote desktop protocol is one of the more standard ways to grant access for computers, there are alternatives that are more secure and reliable than an RDP.
+While remote desktop protocol is one of the more standard ways to grant access for computers, there are alternatives that are more secure and reliable than an RDP.
 Here are a few alternatives that you may come across.

-Option 3) Remote Access Software
+Option 1) Remote Access Software

 If your main goal for adopting a remote desktop protocol is to provide your employees with the ability to work remotely, consider using remote access software like Splashtop.
 Remote access software provides users with the ability to access remote devices without bypassing certain firewalls or security features.